Lakshya177/Online-Cricket-Live-Score-Web-Application/README.md

 ## 🎯 Objectives
 <pre>
-To provide live cricket scores using an API.
+-To provide live cricket scores using an API.
-To allow users to view match highlights and match history.
+-To allow users to view match highlights and match history.
-To provide future match schedules.
+-To provide future match schedules.
-To implement a user registration and login system.
+-To implement a user registration and login system.
-To implement an admin panel for managing match data.
+-To implement an admin panel for managing match data.
-To implement an email feature for password reset.
+-To implement an email feature for password reset.
-To display Advertisements within the application.
+-To display Advertisements within the application.
-To build a web application using Servlets and JSP.
+-To build a web application using Servlets and JSP.
 </pre>

 -----